 |Returned Payment Fee||There are no statutory limitations placed on a charge for a returned payment fee.|

-|Late fee cannot exceed 5% of rent and there is a five day grace period.
+|Late Fee||The late fee cannot exceed 5% of the rent and there is a five-day grace period.
 If a Tenant is receiving government assistance for housing, the late fee will apply only to the portion paid by the Tenant.
-Any late fees must be stated in the Lease.|
+Any late fees must be stated in the Lease Agreement.|

 |Insurance Requirements||In DC, Landlords are not permitted to require Tenants to obtain rental insurance.|

-|Landlords must provide at least 48 Hours notice to enter the Leased premises.|
+|Notice to Enter||Landlords must provide at least 48 hours notice to enter the rental unit.|

 Landlords must provide the Tenant with a copy of the Lease and all addendums within seven (7) days after execution of the Lease.